 Compare cryptocurrencies against each other and start trading cryptocurrency CFDs with IG.
-We offer nine of the most popular cryptocurrencies, including bitcoin, ether, litecoin, ripple, EOS, stellar (XLM) and NEO.
+We offer more than ten of the most popular cryptocurrencies, including bitcoin, ether, litecoin, EOS, stellar (XLM) and NEO.
 The differences between each cryptocurrency can offer insights into how the value of each coin will change over time.

 Cryptocurrency comparison table

 The table below shows how the cryptocurrencies IG offers compare.
 Further down we explain how these factors may influence the cryptocurrencies’ valuations, and why they matter to traders.

 |Bitcoin (BTC)1||Bitcoin cash (BCH)1||Ether (ETH)1||Litecoin (LTC)1||EOS (EOS)3||Stellar (XLM)4||NEO (NEO)5|

 |Circulating supply||>17 million||>17 million||>102 million||>58 million||>906 million||>18 billion||65 million|

 |Maximum supply||21 million||21 million||No upper limit||84 million||No upper limit||No upper limit||100 million|

 |Current mining/release rate||12.5 per block||12.5 per block||3 per block||25 per block||Up to 5% inflation per year||Up to 1% inflation per year||Up to 15 million per year|